 Applicants must demonstrate an understanding of the profession gained through work, personal experiences, or other methods.
 The Admission Committee will specifically look for evidence of such understanding, along with academic ability and professionalism as demonstrated through required personal interviews.

-The Physical Therapy Admission Committee gives preferential admission consideration to Creighton undergraduate students who meet certain criteria, and who actively participate in the Creighton EDGE program.
-For more information on the Creighton Preference or the Creighton EDGE, please contact the School of Pharmacy and Health Professions Office of Admission (information below).
+The Physical Therapy Admission Committee gives preferential admission consideration to Creighton undergraduate students who meet certain criteria, and who actively participate in the Creighton Center for Advising Support and Resources (CARS) program.
+For more information on the Creighton Preference or the Creighton CARS, please contact the School of Pharmacy and Health Professions Office of Admission.

 - A minimum of 90 semester hours or 136 quarter hours are required before entering the program.
 Pre-physical therapy courses may be completed at any regionally accredited university or college.